Pathoschild/smapi-mod-dump/source/Greenhouse Sprinklers/README.md

 3. Unzip the Folder into your `StardewValley/Mods` folder
 4. Run the game
 5. After running the game once you can set the options config (see [Configuration](#configuration) section below)

+## Uninstallation

+1. Remove the folder from your mods folder.

+This mod is set up to use the `ModData` Dictionary provided by ConcernedApe.
+It will leave a small token in your save file after uninstallation, however this won't affect anything.

 ## Dependencies